The perfect Greek Island for a family holiday

 Actor Timothy Watson, The Archers’ Rob Titchener, shares his experience of a family holiday on the Greek Island of Meganissi.

-We were greeted by Rebecca Telford, Simpson’s delightful representative and a resident of the island.
-As she showed us to our accommodation, she explained how she’d arrived some years ago and hadn’t been able to tear herself away.
+We were greeted by Simpson’s delightful representative who showed us to our accommodation and explained how she’d arrived some years ago and hadn’t been able to tear herself away.
 With such breathtaking views, I was beginning to see why.

 The sense of peace remained as lazy day tumbled into lazy day.
 ‘Family friendly,’ it turns out, doesn’t have to mean round-the-clock entertainment or high-octane watersports.
 The children were more than happy with the simple pleasures on offer and spent countless hours knee-deep in the crystal waters befriending the sea creatures they held captive in their nets.
 We enjoyed lazy lunches at the bar on Fanari beach and twice we hired a boat to circumnavigate the island, exploring the many coves and inlets that make up the varied coastline, seeking out little beaches to snorkel and picnic without another soul in sight.
 In the evenings, we would wander down to the harbourside for ice cream, to play cards and (new for this year) a game of ‘Which boat would you choose?’
 Some of the yachts really are ‘awesome’!